isdanryan/AbleCase/readme.md

 ### Form views (add & edit views)
-All pages that utilise a form layout will follow the same layout and structure as well.
-The style will follow the rest of the site keeping with the simple, clean and modern asspect.
+All pages that utilize a form layout will follow the same layout and structure as well.
+The style will follow the rest of the site keeping with the simple, clean and modern aspect.

 **Desktop**